Parliamentary.ai

 Description

-The bill amends the Income and Corporation Taxes Act 1988 to prevent members from avoiding tax through existing double taxation agreements.
+• The bill amends the Income and Corporation Taxes Act 1988 to explicitly state this new legislation as an exception to any double taxation relief.

 Government Spending